Dinacoding/vinotype/README.md

 2. Contains the links for the wines on the right.
 3. Includes a button to switch the language other than English

+- Search bar, it is on the content area in the Hero Section
+1. It allows the user to search for the wine using the name, the region or information about the wine.
+2. It provides a quick and easy way to find the information

 ## UX